 CCE – C/C++/Fortran

-CCE is part of the HPE Cray Programming Environment .
-CCE Compiling Environment (CCE) 16.0.1 (August 2023) supports OpenMP 5.0 for C, C++ and Fortran (see links below).
+CCE is part of the HPE Cray Programming Environment.
+HPC Cray Compiling Environment (CCE) 18.0.0 (August 2024) supports OpenMP 5.0 and partial OpenMP 5.1 and 5.2 for C, C++ and Fortran (see links below).
 OpenMP is turned off by default for all languages.
-For more information on OpenMP support in current and past versions of CCE, see: CCE Release Overview and OpenMP Support in Cray Fortran compiler
+For more information on OpenMP support in CCE, see: CCE Release Overview and Introduction to OpenMP manual page.

 XL – C/C++/Fortran